A pricing case study can be either a stand-alone or part of a broader case like 'entering a new market'

 The choice of a strategy depends on the information gathered in the first two steps.
 There are three major pricing strategies:

-(1) Competitive analysis (benchmarking): In this strategy, the price is based on the price our competitors charges.
+(1) Competitive analysis (benchmarking): In this strategy, the price is based on the price our competitor charges.
 Therefore, you want to investigate:

 - Are there comparable products/services?